numpy/numpy/doc/source/f2py/python-usage.rst

 data have attributes referring to data objects.

-All ``fortran`` type objects have an attribute ``_cpointer`` that contains a ``Capsule`` referring to the C pointer of the corresponding Fortran/C function or variable at the C level.
-Such ``Capsule`` objects can be used as callback arguments for F2PY generated functions to bypass the Python C/API layer for calling Python functions from Fortran or C. This can be useful when the computational aspects of such functions are implemented in C or Fortran and wrapped with F2PY (or any other tool capable of providing the ``Capsule`` containing a function).
+All ``fortran`` type objects have an attribute ``_cpointer`` that contains a ``PyCapsule`` referring to the C pointer of the corresponding Fortran/C function or variable at the C level.
+Such ``PyCapsule`` objects can be used as callback arguments for F2PY generated functions to bypass the Python C/API layer for calling Python functions from Fortran or C. This can be useful when the computational aspects of such functions are implemented in C or Fortran and wrapped with F2PY (or any other tool capable of providing the ``PyCapsule`` containing a function).

 Consider a Fortran 77 file ```ftype.f``: